-1. If a person whose coverage is provided pursuant to COBRA or under a right of continuation pursuant to state or other federal law is covered under another plan, the plan covering the person as an employee, member, subscriber or retiree or covering the person as a dependent of an employee,
+- 1. If a person whose coverage is provided pursuant to COBRA or under a right of continuation pursuant to state or other Federal law is covered under another plan, the plan covering the person as an employee, member, subscriber or retiree or covering the person as a dependent of an employee, member, subscriber or retiree is the primary plan and the plan covering that same person pursuant to COBRA or under a right of continuation pursuant to state or other Federal law is the secondary plan. - 2.
+If the other plan does not have this rule, and if, as a result, the plans do not agree on the order of benefits, this rule is ignored.

-- member, subscriber or retiree is the primary plan and the plan covering that same person pursuant to COBRA or under a right of continuation pursuant to state or other federal law is the secondary plan. - 2.
-If the other plan does not have this rule, and if, as a result, the plans do not agree on the order of benefits, this rule is ignored. - 3.
-This rule does not apply if the rule in the paragraph "Employee/Dependent" above can determine the order of benefits.
+3. This rule does not apply if the rule in the paragraph "Employee/Dependent" above can determine the order of benefits.
 For example, if a former employee is receiving COBRA benefits under his former employer's plan (the "COBRA plan") and is also covered as a dependent under an active spouse's plan, the COBRA plan will be primary and the spouse's active plan will be secondary.
+Similarly, if a divorced spouse is receiving COBRA benefits under his or her former spouse's plan (the "COBRA plan") and is also covered as a dependent will be secondary.
 Similarly, if a divorced spouse is receiving COBRA benefits under his or her former spouse's plan (the "COBRA plan") and is also covered as a dependent under a new spouse's plan, the COBRA plan will be primary and the new spouse's plan will be secondary.